masciugo/genealogy/README.md

 * `paul.offspring` will return all individuals that have paul as father (mother can be any)
 * `paul.offspring(:spouse => :titty)` will return all individuals that have paul as father and titty as mother
 * `paul.offspring(:spouse => nil)` will return all individuals that have paul as father and an unknown mother
-* `paul.spouses` will return all individuals that have had children with paul
+* `paul.spouses` will return all individuals that have had children with paul.
+Result will include nil if paul has had children with unknown spouse

 There are also some other miscellaneous query methods like: